n1ceh4t/MixTrack-Platinum-FX-Midi-Control-Python-Library/README.md

 # Mixtrack Platinum FX Python Library

-A comprehensive, refactored Python library for controlling the Numark Mixtrack Platinum FX DJ controller as a Linux system control interface.
+A Python library for controlling the Numark Mixtrack Platinum FX DJ controller as a Linux system control interface.

 ## ✨ Features